GateNLP/python-gatenlp/DEVNOTES.md

 * certain versions of gatenlp map to versions of the GATE plugin Python, e.g. 1.0.2 to 3.0.2
 * gatenlp may receive more releases, the in between releases would be 1.0.2.1 etc
-* to better distinguish versions which are not released but part of a snapshot Python plugin release, use local version numbers e.g. 1.0.2.1+snapshot which could eventually get released as 1.0.2.1
+* to better distinguish versions which are not released but part of a snapshot Python plugin release, use local development version numbers e.g. 1.0.5-dev3 which could eventually get released as 1.0.5
+* since development version numbers do not refer to a single state but a range of commits, the commit should still be specified whenever referring to a development version (`git rev-parse --short HEAD`)
+* whenever a development version gets incremented, a tag of the form v1.0.5-dev3 is added just before the next development version (1.0.5-dev4)
 * Once we have reached stable release 1.1 the mapped releases would be 1.1/3.1, 1.2/3.2 etc with in-between releases of gatenlp 1.1.1 etc.